edisedis777/BigQuery-Cost-Optimization/README.md

 ## Problem

 Directly ingesting raw data into GBQ without proper optimization can lead to excessive query costs.
-GBQ charges based on the amount of data scanned, so inefficient queries can quickly become expensive.
+GBQ charges based on the amount of data scanned, so inefficient queries can quickly become very expensive.

 ## Solution